khgiddon/khgiddon.github.io/_posts/2021-02-10-collatz-polar-coordinates-cardioid-nephroid-part-2.md

 title: Plotting the Collatz sequences in polar coordinates, part 2
 ---

 On January 30, I posted an observation that [plotting Collatz sequences in polar coordinates produces a cardioid and nephroid](https://en.wikipedia.org/wiki/Cardioid).
-I didn't have an underlying reason as to why.
+I didn't have an underlying intuition as to why.

 I posted the findings and the question as to why [over at Mathematics Stack Exchange](https://math.stackexchange.com/questions/4005950/why-does-plotting-collatz-sequences-in-polar-coordinates-produce-a-cardioid-and):